magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 > NOTE 5: The latest available stable `boot` release at time of
 > writing is `2.5.5`.

-Now create the `build.file` for the `valip` project with the following content:
+Now create the `build.boot` file for the `valip` project with the following content:

 ```clj
 (set-env!